null-talisman/lunch_and_learn_2/README.md

 2. `teardown.sh` destroys the cluster

 After running the boostrap script, you should be able to interact with your cluster via `kubectl`

+If you experience a certificate issue, append `--insecure-skip-tls-verify` to the end of your `kubectl` command.